-Here’s what I did not do…I did not offer color, sticker or stamp suggestions.
+Here’s what I did not do.
+I did not offer color, sticker or stamp suggestions.
 I did not cringe when it started getting too busy for my taste.
 I did not direct or guide her to another verse when she finished that one.
 Once she completed Psalm 119:105, she was having so much fun and enjoyed the creative process so much, she went on to journal two more verses.

 Other than the obvious fact that we were spending time with each other and the Word of God, she was spending time gaining confidence in herself.
 Let me explain.
 So often in the Bible journaling community online, there are women with a deep desire to create or journal in their Bibles, but they are afraid.
 They are afraid of desecrating the scriptures.
 They are afraid of making a mistake.
-They are afraid to spend that alone time with God for fear of… What a gift to learn a familiarity with the Bible, with the Word, at a young age.
-What a gift to learn that spending time with God, in conversation with God, can take many forms.
-It can be quiet or listening to music about Him.
-It can be writing out thoughts, feeling and prayers or it can be colorful with paint, stickers and stamps.
+They are afraid to spend that alone time with God for fear of whatever the enemy has whispered in their ear.

 The finished page can be seen on my Instagram.

 These are lessons I wish I would have learned as a child.
 As a matter of fact, some form of Bible journaling may work its way into a part of our homeschooling this year.
 Maybe once a week we will work creatively on our memory verse.
-It will be fun to see the different ways the different children choose to spend this time; whether they pull out the color, glue and tape, or simply opt for a pen and notebook.
+It will be fun to see the different ways the different children choose to spend this time; whether they pull out the color, glue, and tape, or simply opt for a pen and notebook.